FrankieFinancial/onboarding-widget/README.md

 npm run start:demo
 ```

-The Web Component in "demo" mode is configured to not expect authentication and will always show you a successful screen in the end of the process.
+The Web Component in "demo" mode is configured to not expect authentication and will show you buttons to fake check results in the end of the process.

 **IF you have Frankie Credentials** and the Frankie backend URL